 Your questions are very important to us.
-If you have a question that is not addressed below, please email or call us at email@example.com or 310-338-2753.
+If you have a question that is not addressed below, please email our office at email@example.com or call us at 310-338-2753.

 Q. What if I am unable to meet the deadlines for applying for financial aid?

 Although LMU indicates a priority funding deadline to apply for financial aid, students can continue to apply for financial aid throughout the academic year.
 Because funding for certain aid programs is limited, it is advantageous for students to apply by the priority funding deadlines in order to ensure they are considered for the maximum amount of financial aid that is available.

 Q. In order to receive financial aid do I have to apply every year?

 Yes, you have to reapply for financial aid every year.
 Application procedures to apply for the academic year are posted on our website each January.

 Q. What documents and information do I need to complete my FAFSA?